carlos-alvarezdelavega/Reddit-Data-Parser/README.md

 import datetime
 ```

-### Defining the timeframe function
+### Defining the PushshiftData function

 A function is a block of code which only runs when it is called.
+In python, functions are defined with the `def` term.

 You can pass data, known as parameters, into a function.
-This function sets up the Pushshift URL to get the Reddit data from.
+This function below sets up the Pushshift URL to get the Reddit data from, its parameters are `after`, `before`, `sub` (you will provide these parameters later).

 ```python
 # In[2]: